mitchchn/mitchchn.github.io/_posts/2014-05-13-coding-for-jorunalists-p2.md

 <blockquote><p>This is <strong>one</strong> paragraph.</p><p>This is supposed to be <strong>another</strong> paragraph.</p></blockquote>

-Like most tags, the `<p>` tag has an opening tag and a closing tag: `</p>` It is a good practice to wrap all your paragraphs in `<p>` tags.
-They will not only get the proper amount of line-spacing, but also the correct fonts, colours, and formatting that your site has set up for its body copy.[^br]
+Like most tags, the `<p>` tag has an opening tag and a closing tag: `</p>` It's good practice to wrap every paragraph in `<p>` tags.
+Not only will they get the proper amount of line-spacing, but also the correct fonts, colours, and formatting that your site has set up for body copy.[^br]

 Manually inserting `<p>` tags between paragraphs is one of the most tedious parts of writing prose in HTML.
 For that reason, coders and writers have come up with several ways to make the task easier:

 1. **WordPress** will automatically convert blank lines into paragraph breaks.
 If you know your code will be going into WordPress, simply ignore the `<p>` tag and press enter twice between paragraphs.
 Then copy your code into the WordPress text editor and submit your post.
 Other CMSes may also have an option to work this way.
 2. [Markdown](http://bywordapp.com/markdown/guide.html) treats blank lines as paragraph breaks, just like WordPress.
 Many CMSes support Markdown either natively or with plugins.
-3. Use the **Find** feature in your text editor to search for line breaks and replace them with new lines.
-Write your article with blank lines between paragraphs, and then use the [regular expression](http://regex.bastardsbook.com) feature in your editor to replace `\n` with `</p><p>`.
+3. Use the **Find** feature in your text editor to search for line breaks and replace them with `<p>` tags.
+Write your article with blank lines between paragraphs, and then use a [regular expression](http://regex.bastardsbook.com) to replace `\n` with `</p><p>`.

 <figure>
     <img src="/public/img/regexp.png">
     <figcaption><span class="elegant">Replacing paragraph breaks with tags&mdash;</span>In <strong>TextWrangler</strong>, go to <strong>Search -> Find</strong> and set up the above search.
 Make sure 'Grep' is checked.
 Hit <strong>Replace All</strong>.
-The only manual change you will need to make is to add a single opening <code>&lt;p&gt;</code> tag before your first paragraph.</figcaption>
+Afterward, all you will need to do is to add a single opening <code>&lt;p&gt;</code> tag before your first paragraph.</figcaption>
 </figure>

-Or alternatively, just get used to writing `<p>` a whole lot.
+Alternatively, just get used to writing `<p>` a whole lot.
 It's not so bad.
 Better than manually fixing the multi-column layout in your coworker's Word document <span style="font-family: 'comic sans ms'"><strong>which for some inexcusable reason was set in Comic Sans MS.</strong></span>

-In Part 3, we'll learn the dozen or so HTML tags every writer should know.
+In Part 3, we'll see the dozen or so HTML tags every writer should know.

-[^fifo]: The opposite, found in certain programming languages, is called FIFO: first in first out.
+[^fifo]: The pattern opposite, found in certain programming languages, is FIFO: First In First Out.

 [^nesting]: Just as browsers will forgive out-of-order nesting, they will also try to make sense of your code if you accidentally leave out closing tags.
 Depending on various factors, an unclosed tag will apply to the rest of the section or the rest of the *entire page*.
 This is probably not what you intended to happen.
 So nest properly, and close your tags.